 In addition, special meetings are held throughout the year to discuss specific topics.
 The Board of Road Commissioners is responsible for approval of the annual budget, acceptance of bids, authorization of expenditures, adoption of policies, approval of contracts and agreements, and other policy matters.

 The Managing Director is the staff position responsible for the day to day operations of the entire Road Commission.
 The position is appointed by the Board of County Road Commissioners.
 The Road Commission responsibilities are divided into four departments of Finance, Engineering, Operations, and Public Utilities.
 Each department has a Director that works under the supervision of the Managing Director.

 The Human Resource Administrator reports directly to the Managing Director.
-This position is responsible for all aspects of Human Resource administration including workers compensation and employee safety.
+This position is responsible for all aspects of Human Resource administration including workers compensation, employee benefits and employee safety.

-Under the supervision of the Engineering Director, the Road Department is responsible for the preparation of plans and specifications, construction engineering and coordinating construction activities with other departments and agencies.
-These activities pertain to road resurfacing, road reconstruction, bridge replacement, bridge rehabilitation, bridge inspection, and culvert replacements.
+The Road Department is responsible for the preparation of plans and specifications, construction engineering, and coordinating construction activities with other departments and agencies.
+These activities pertain to road resurfacing, road reconstruction, bridge replacement, bridge rehabilitation, bridge inspection and culvert replacements.

 Special Services Department (Permits)

-Under the supervision of the Engineering Director, the Special Services Department is responsible for the review of all permits associated with work within the road right-of-way not performed by the Road Commission.
+The Special Services Department is responsible for the review of all permits associated with work within the road right of way not performed by the Road Commission.
 Permits are reviewed for compliance with Road Commission standards and specifications.
-The review of permits involves communication with various entities including MDOT, the Ottawa County Water Resources Commission (previously the Drain Commission), Township and other municipal offices, engineers, developers, business owners, residents, as well as other Road Commission staff.
+The review of permits involves communication with various entities including MDOT, the Ottawa County Water Resources Commission, township and other municipal offices, engineers, developers, business owners, residents, as well as other Road Commission staff.